• Skip to main content

 If you click the link above, you’ll see it goes to an Evernote page that has the Clubhouse graphic and audio recording of the chat, as well as an AI-generated transcript from Sonix.ai.
 (Please see the additional comments about the transcript in the notes below.)

-When creating an open Clubhouse room, Replays are ON by default.
+When creating an open Clubhouse room, you can choose to turn on Replays.
 The Replay is created automatically once you open the room and will be available on Clubhouse until you delete it.
 Replays let your audience hear the discussion at a later time, share the link to the chat on and off Clubhouse, skip to the next speaker, and make 30-second clips.

 Just as — perhaps even more — importantly, Replays can be re-purposed in other ways, such as in part or whole on other social media sites.
 You know I LOVE to re-purpose content!
 For instance, I could transcribe one or more recordings and copy my words to a blog article.
-I’m also extracting clips to make audiograms to promote the replay in between live events.
+I’ve also extracted clips to make audiograms to promote the replay in between live events.
+I’m thrilled to announce that my Clubhouse shows are available on NarratorsRoadmap.com with AI-generated transcripts and on podcast platforms like Apple and Amazon/Audible!

 [Read more…] about How to Download Clubhouse Replays